How does adoption work with health and life coverage?

 • Are there age limitations for each type of rehab?

 The adoption of a child brings great joy and fulfillment to your family.
 At the same time, language barriers, cultural differences, adjustments to change and other factors can be challenging at times for the parents, adopted child or siblings.
-Mental health services can help families navigate the journey together, so find out if your health plan offers this type of care.
+Mental health services can help families navigate the journey together, so find out if your health plan offers this type of care in your Plan Documents.

-Do I have enough life insurance for my growing family?
+5. Do I have enough life coverage for my growing family?

 Grow Your Family as You Advance the Kingdom